 Much like with our own government, the American government often declassifies previously secret and classified materials in the name of transparency and honesty.
-In 2004, a document was rubber stamped by the National Security Agency as ‘Approved for release by the NSA on 10-21-2004.
-FOIA Case #41472’ – that classified document was not actually released to the public until 2011, but it certainly contains some interesting information.
+In 2004, a document was rubber-stamped by the National Security Agency as 'Approved for release by the NSA on 10-21-2004.
+FOIA Case #41472' – that classified document was not actually released to the public until 2011, but it certainly contains some interesting information.

 According to the document (openly available on the NSA's website) a number of radio messages were picked up from outer space:

-“Recently a series of radio messages was heard coming from outer space.
-The transmission was not continuous but was cut by pauses into pieces which could be taken as units, for they were repeated over and over again.
+"Recently a series of radio messages was heard coming from outer space.
+The transmission was not continuous but was cut by pauses into pieces that could be taken as units, for they were repeated over and over again.
 The pauses show here as punctuation.
-The various combinations have been represented by letters of the alphabet, so that the messages can be written down.
+The various combinations have been represented by letters of the alphabet so that the messages can be written down.
 Each message except the first is given here only once.
-The serial number of the message has been supplied for each reference.”
+The serial number of the message has been supplied for each reference."